 NB: In the 2017-2020 IUCN period the Genome Resources Working Group has been split into two separate Working Groups (WGs), a Genomics WG and a Biobanking WG.
-The facilitators for the new WGs are Caren Helbing (Genomics WG), Gina Della Togna and Natalie Calatayud (Biobanking WG).
+The Chair/Co-Chairs for the new WGs are Caren Helbing (Genomics WG), Gina Della Togna and Natalie Calatayud (Biobanking WG).
 The information below refers to the 2013-2016 Genome Resources WG, but will be updated to reflect the new arrangements in the coming months.

 Group Facilitators: Caren Helbing & Craig Hassapakis

 ASG Secretariat Lead Contact: Jos Kielgast (jkielgast[at]amphibians.org)

 To create a historically permanent record and resource (publicly accessible in sustainable repositories) of bioinformatics and tissue for amphibian species conservation and research.*

 A) Bioinformatics of amphibian genomes: Sequence, assemble, and annotate representative nuclear genomes from each family of Amphibia and make them publicly available in curated databases.

 B) Biodiversity preservation of tissues representing all amphibian species: Cryopreserve tissues.
 Promote assisted reproductive technologies.
 Develop and use cell/tissue culture in amphibian species, particularly those in immediate danger of being lost.